-6Such processing has been considered to be feasible because the Kindergartens listed by a single school are similar with respect to regional aspects.
+6Such processing has been feasible because the Kindergartens listed by a single school are similar with respect to regional aspects.

-3.4 Elementary Schools, Panel Cohort
+3.2 Elementary Schools, Panel Cohort, and Students in Wave 3

 Ahead of Wave 3, a sample of 412 elementary schools was asked to participate in the NEPS (see Section 2.3).
-Each of these schools was assigned a set of replacement schools.
-The sampling of schools was based on implicit stratification according to Federal States, regional classification, and funding.
+Each of this schools was assigned a set of replacement schools.
+The sampling of schools was based on implicit stratification according to Federal States, regional classification, and founding.
 Accordingly, each nonparticipating school was replaced by a school identical to the originally drawn one with regard to the values of the implicit stratification variables.
 Reasons for replacing schools were participation refusals and obstacles hindering trouble-free test runs (such as the school moves).
 Although replacement schools were defined, in some cases schools could not be replaced.
 Reasons for this were the closure of schools, schools without students of Grade 1, and fusions of two schools leading either to another school type or to two separate geographic locations with separate classes.
 In sum, 38 schools were affected by one of these circumstances.
 The design weights of the schools participating in NEPS were adjusted to account for this loss.
 Nonresponse adjustment of the design weights of students of Grade 1 has been conducted in three stages: (i) at the level of schools, (ii) at the level of all sampled students, (iii) at the level of students taking part in Wave 3.
 The nonresponse adjusted design weight for the school j in federal state h is defined as follows where d{jh} is the design weight of the school, m_h is the number of sampled schools in the federal state h, and m_h^R is the number of schools participating in the federal state h.

-$$w{jh} = d{jh} \cdot rac{\sum\limits{j=1}^{m_h} d{jh}}{\sum\limits{j=1}^{m_h} d{jh}}$$ (1)
+$$w{jh} = d{jh} \cdot rac{\sum\limits{j=1}^{m_h} d{jh}}{\sum\limits{j=1}^{m_h^R} d{jh}},$$ (1)

 At the student level, the probability to give panel consent is modeled by means of a multilevel probit model with a random intercept at the school level.
 To explain students' participation willingness the following attributes are available: Federal State, gender, month and year of birth, nationality (German, other than German, missing), when the student started schooling (as expected, earlier, later), special educational needs (yes, no, unknown), and German as native language (yes, no, missing).
 Factors significantly influencing the probability to provide panel consent are age group, beginning of schooling and the special educational needs.
-All of the predictors considered, have a positive effect on the willingness to participate in the panel study, except for a later timing in the beginning of schooling, see Table 5.
+All of the predictors considered, have a positive effect on the willingness to participate in the panel study, except for a later timing in the beginning of schooling, see Table 4.
 Subsequently, δ{ij} denotes the inverse of the predicted probability, for student i in school j, of being willing to participate in the panel.
-Then, the nonresponse adjusted design weight of students willing to participate in the panel cohort of Wave 3 is determined by
+Then, the nonresponse adjusted design weight of students willing to participate in the panel cohort of Wave 3 is determined by for students in Grade 1, that is, participants in Wave 3.
+The results are given in Table 2.
+The place of residence and the participation status in Wave 1 is only available for Group 2 and 3, since Group 1 participates for the first time in Wave 3.
+The propensity of students of Group 1 who are willing to participate is significantly influenced by native language and special educational needs.
+Both factors have, compared to the reference categories missing and unknown, a positive effect on the participation propensity in Wave 3.